LLNL/RAJA/docs/sphinx/dev_guide/branch_development.rst

   * The *main* branch records the release history of the project.
 Each time the main branch is changed, a new tag for a new code version is made.
-    See :ref:`semver-label` for a description of the version labeling scheme we use.
+    See :ref:`version-label` for a description of the version labeling scheme we use.

   * The *develop* branch is used to integrate and test new features and most